BONES OF THE UPPER LIMB

 • The free part of the upper limb consists of:

-• The humerus in the upper arm
+• The humerus in your upper arm

 SHOULDER GIRDLE (PECTORAL GIRDLE)